 The Sanctuary at Ol Lentille offers luxurious accommodation and facilities and opportunities for a range of activities including game walks and drives, by day and night, horse-riding, mountain biking and trekking with camels.
 Safari activities are led by local Maasai and Samburu guides, and you can learn more about their respective cultures by visiting local villages.

 You are equally welcome to spend time relaxing at The Sanctuary.
-The horizon pool is especailly inviting on a hot day, and the deck is the ideal place to perfect your tan.
+The horizon pool is especiailly inviting on a hot day, and the deck is the ideal place to perfect your tan.
 The Sanctuary facilities include a spa with a comprehensive range of treatments, all included in your stay, an art gallery and a shop, for your day-to-day needs.
-The library is the main indoor social area where you can mix with other guests, and on the top of the rotunda library building there is a viewing deck with a GPS-powered telescope giving great views over the surrounding scenery and waterholes.
+The library is the main indoor social area where you can mix with other guests, and on the top of the rotunda library building there is a viewing deck with great views over the surrounding scenery and waterholes.

 Meals are a highlight and are served privately in a variety of locations, making each special and memorable.
 During your stay you should try to include at least one dinner eaten out in the bush.

-The four villas are all unique in design abnd range in size from one to three bedrooms.
+The four villas are all unique in design and range in size from one to three bedrooms.
 Each is staffed and serviced by a butler, valet, a guide with a private vehicle, and an askari, to take care of all of your needs.
 Interiors are spacious, beautifully decorated and furnished, and you'll have your own terrace with panoramic views.
-The two larger villas have plunge pool.
+The two larger villas have plunge pools.